dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ## Test Results

-The test file generates results in the **_a11y-results_** directory in the following formats:
+The test file generates results in the **_a11y-results_** directory.
+Check each subdirectory for the respective format.
-- csv
-- html
-- json
-- xml

->Note: Check each subdirectory for the respective format.

 ## Related Information